nixnull/agoranomic.github.io/glossary.md

 <h3>Spivak Pronouns</h3>

-Agora uses a type of neutral pronoun called Spivak for all players.
+Agora uses a type of singular neutral pronoun called Spivak for all players.
 This is simply e/em/eir.

 <h2>Abbreviations</h2>